 There are also differences in resource usage, maintenance, and storage requirements if you’re creating a personal website as opposed to a large, active eCommerce platform.

 Expenses vary by hosting plan and platform, and it will cost more if you’re using a professional development company rather than going the DIY route.

-The most expensive build is an organic website with custom coding that’s built by a professional developer, but that can lead to “bloated” and complicated code.
+The most expensive build is an organic website with custom coding that a professional developer builds, but that can lead to “bloated” and complicated code.

-These are general figures for each of the five most common types of website.
+These are general figures for each of the five most common types of websites.

 What You Need to Build Your Website and Associated Costs